 The County supports legislative and regulatory efforts that streamline the development of new housing within urbanized areas.
 From a disaster mitigation perspective, expanding existing urban areas is safer and more cost-effective than developing areas outside of the county's established urban corridors and within the wildland-urban interface.
 Expanding the infrastructure in existing urban zones mitigates climatic impacts and reduces development expenses compared to building new infrastructure to serve previously undeveloped land.
-The County will support efforts that will o pass measures provideing for new funding for housing in the Bay Area.modernize existing workforce housing laws to streamline construction of housing for employees of a private employer and permit the use of public funding for the creation of affordable units within a workforce housing development.
+The County will support efforts to modernize existing workforce housing laws to streamline construction of housing for employees of a private employer and permit the use of public funding for the creation of affordable units within a workforce housing development.
+The County encourages the State to prioritize construction of new farmworker housing through State investment and regulatory streamlining.
+Farmworker housing construction must also provide for family housing and safety measures as more women join the county's agricultural workforce.